tdwg/bdq/tg2/_review/docs/tutorial/index.md

 - Optionally, a `MultiRecord` `Measure` that counts `INTERNAL_PREREQUISITES_NOT_MET` outcomes (useful when prerequisites exist).

 These counts tell you, at a glance, whether the dataset is close to meeting the needs of the `Use Case`, and whether effort should be directed toward data completion, remediation, or improved ingestion/mapping.

+#### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY)

+Suppose we run the `Validation` Test `VALIDATION_FOOTPRINTWKT_NOTEMPTY` on a dataset (`MultiRecord`) of 10,000 records.

+A `Quality Control` workflow commonly uses `MultiRecord` `Measures` to summarize how often the underlying `SingleRecord` `Validation` produced each outcome.
+For a simple NotEmpty `Validation`, two prevalence-style measures are typically sufficient:

+- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is present).
+- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=NOT_COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY` (records where `dwc:footprintWKT` is empty).

+These summary counts are useful in `Quality Control` because they quickly show the *prevalence* of a specific quality issue (here: missing spatial footprints), and they support prioritization and tracking of improvements over time (for example, comparing a baseline run to a run after a targeted data cleanup or a mapping fix).
+Values like percentages would be computed outside the Framework (unless you define separate Measures for them).

+If a test suite is well designed, `MultiRecord` `Measures` that count `Validations` with `Response.status=INTERNAL_PREREQUISITES_NOT_MET` are likely less helpful from overlaps with `COMPLIANT` and `NOT_COMPLIANT`results from other `Validations` that test for empty and incorrectly formatted values.
+A `MultiRecord` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where tests may need to be run again later due to some problem connecting to some external source authority.

 #### 8.1.5 Practical note: summary values vs. details